 Eligible Intermittent Resources (EIRs) have the opportunity to bid or schedule in the Day-Ahead Market.
 Consequently, the ultimate quantity scheduled from EIRs may differ from the CAISO forecasted deliveries from the EIRs.
 CAISO may adjust the forecasted Demand either up or down for such differences by RUC zone for which the EIR resides.
-To the extent the scheduled quantity for an EIR in IFM is less than the quantity forecasted by CAISO, the CAISO makes a Supply side adjustment in RUC by using the CAISO forecasted quantity for an EIR in IFM is resident.
+To the extent the scheduled quantity for an EIR in IFM is less than the quantity forecasted by CAISO, the CAISO makes a Supply side adjustment in RUC by using the CAISO forecasted quantity for the EIR as the expected delivered quantity.
 However, to the extent the scheduled quantity for an EIR in IFM is greater than the quantity forecasted by CAISO, CAISO makes a Demand side adjustment to the